react-navigation/react-navigation/CONTRIBUTING.md

 The `package.json` file contains various scripts for common tasks:

-- `yarn install`: setup project by installing all dependencies and pods.
+- `pnpm install`: setup project by installing all dependencies and pods.
-- `yarn typecheck`: type-check files with TypeScript.
+- `pnpm typecheck`: type-check files with TypeScript.
-- `yarn lint`: lint files with ESLint.
+- `pnpm lint`: lint files with ESLint.
-- `yarn test`: run unit tests with Jest.
+- `pnpm test`: run unit tests with Jest.
-- `yarn example start`: run the example app with Expo.
+- `pnpm example start`: run the example app with Expo.

 ### Sending a pull request